 Annie mastered decision-making in this environment.
 She won a World Series of Poker gold bracelet, the World Series of Poker Tournament of Champions, and the NBC National Heads-Up Championship, and earned more than $4 million in tournament winnings.

 It turns out, making decisions in poker has a lot in common with making decision in product management.
 This is because “every single decision that we make is really a bet.”
 Annie explains that betting is actually about determining the possible futures and what are the chances of those futures:

 In product management, it’s hard to predict what products and features will be successful.
 If you’re creating a new experience, you don’t have historical usage data to rely on, and customer needs and market dynamics are always changing.
 Once you do get results though, it is crucial that you don’t just sit and bask in the glory of your win.
 Otherwise, “you won’t actually go back and figure out what you can learn from that win and what was sort of just due to luck.”

-To make smarter decisions, Annie recommends thinking in terms of the probabilities of potential outcomes, getting input from others to counteract our natural cognitive biases, and making smaller bets to gather information and improve your ability to make bets in the future.
+To make smarter decisions, Annie recommends thinking in terms of the probabilities of potential outcomes, getting input from others to counteract our natural cognitive biases, and making smaller bets to gather information and improve your ability to make bets in the future:

 You’ll learn a lot from this episode about decision-making, forecasting, and resource allocation.